dicara/flask-app/README.md

        * Added two new filters--holding spike filter and low pass filter--which are useful for cleaning noisy derivatives.
      * v0.12.7
        * valueerror returns NaN in distance measurement
+ * v3.76.0
+   * Pull in build-automation update that installs scikit-learn version to fix dependency issue.